daisyorozcob/Programming-suggester/README.md

 ## Description

-This webpage was created using HTML, CSS and JavaScript to program a page where a user can answer question and gets an output of what language they should consider learning.
+This halloween themed webpage was created using HTML, CSS and JavaScript to program a page where a user can answer question and gets an output of what language they should consider learning.

 ## Setup/Installation Requirements